 First Year Child Neurology (PGY-3)

-The first year is spent learning primarily about neurologic problems in adults.
-The resident is exposed to a wide spectrum of neurological disorders, including those that are acute, chronic, common and rare.
-The first year of training includes (1 block = 4 weeks):
+The first year includes a mix of adult and child neurology.
+The focus is on completing inpatient adult neurology rotations where the resident is exposed to a wide spectrum of neurological disorders, including those that are acute, chronic, common, and rare.
+They will also rotate through our child neurology outpatient clinics, spend some time on child neurology inpatient, and have 4 weeks of elective time.
+The first year includes (1 block = 2 weeks):

-- General neurology and sub-specialty outpatient rotations including the neuromuscular disease clinic, epilepsy center, multiple sclerosis center, memory care clinic, neuro-oncology, headache, and movement disorders clinics (3.5 blocks)
+- Adult general neurology and sub-specialty outpatient rotations including the neuromuscular disease clinic, epilepsy center, multiple sclerosis center, memory care clinic, neuro-oncology, headache, and movement disorders clinics (4 blocks)

-- Electives/Research (2 blocks) and vacation (1 block)
+- Electives/Research in adult and child neurology (2 blocks) and vacation (2 blocks)

 - Child neurology continuity clinic